Different types of social work

 Community Social Work

 Community social workers identify areas of improvement for communities, create and implement plans to remedy problems, and measure effectiveness to foster new growth.
 As a community social worker, you could work for international organizations, travel abroad, or work for nonprofit and grassroots organizations.1 Are you able to cope with disastrous situations in your community?
 Do you feel comfortable working with disadvantaged or impoverished communities?
 Does the idea of helping communities grow and transform give you a sense of fulfillment?
+If so, the community social work career path may be the right one for you.

 Medical, Health, and Hospice/Palliative Care Social Work

 Healthcare social workers provide frontline services to patients and their families to alleviate the social, financial, and psychological hardships related to adverse health conditions.
 Health care social workers are most often employed in medical/surgical hospitals, home health care or individual and family services, nursing care facilities and outpatient care centers.2 Are you comfortable with illness and death?
 Are you familiar with the healthcare system, or willing to learn how the system works to help patients and their loved ones?
+If you answered yes, then now if the time to explore this social work career path.

 Child, Family, and School Social Work